 Politics was a way of life for the Harrisons.
 As early as the 1640s, the First Family of Virginia had a reputation for arguing with British authorities over individual rights.
 One Harrison was imprisoned for six years for complaining about tyranny and treason.

 Benjamin Harrison’s public service began in the Virginia House of Burgesses in 1749.
 He continued there for about 25 years, sometimes as Speaker, until royal governor Dunmore dissolved the House in 1774.
 During this time his power and influence caught the attention of the royal governor, who tried unsuccessfully to recruit him for a seat on the executive council, a station corresponding to the Privy Council in England.
 Despite this prestigious opportunity Harrison identified more with the peoples’ rights.
 Most likely his siding with the colonists came from his experience on the Property and Grievances and Trade Committees.

 Harrison vehemently opposed the Stamp Act and helped pen the Colony’s protest.
-But when the Stamp Act actually took effect he opposed Patrick Henry’s resolutions proposing civil disobedience as a countermeasure.
-By 1772 he was urging that the importation of slaves be curbed and heavily taxed.
+But when the Stamp Act took effect, he opposed Patrick Henry’s resolutions proposing civil disobedience as a countermeasure.
+By 1772, he was urging that the importation of slaves be curbed and heavily taxed.

 After the dissolution of the Burgesses in 1774, the Virginia patriot was elected as a delegate to the First Continental Congress and was there on opening day, September 5, 1774.
 He chaired the early debates on the Articles of Association and signed them on October 20, 1774.
 When he first came to Philadelphia, Harrison roomed with his cousins Peyton Randolph and George Washington.
 Benjamin Harrison was highly regarded in Congress, and was frequently appointed Chairman of the Whole from March 1776 to August, 1777.
 He remained in Congress until 1778.